xyjixyjixyji/panoramic/README.md

   - We first implemented that and found that subgrid dividing is not good for load balancing.
 This is because the places that have more keypoints are likely to be closed to each other.
 This will lead to high workload for certain grids.
 Instead, we split the image into **row chunks** and **dynamically** dispatch them to other MPI nodes.
 - We find the result of current version of panoramic image stitching is pretty satisfactory so we decide not to implement the image blending.
 Moreover it has very limited meaning for this course project.
 - RANSAC step actually has a very balanced load pattern, so it is not necessary to implement load balancing in RANSAC.
-- Why we cannot have comparable performance to the OpenCV implementation
+- OpenCV performance comparison
+  - We generally have a comparable performance by reaching about **60%** of the OpenCV's implementation, but it is not a 100% fair game.
     - During the time we implemented the OpenCV pipeline, we found that many algorithms that we are implemented are not in the OpenCV library, such as the harris corner keypoint matching.
 In OpenCV, they uses sift descriptors.
 There are also many differences between our sequential implementation and the OpenCV implementation even if the majority of the algorithm is the same.
 Since inherently we are using different algorithms, comparing the performance is not a meaningful thing to do.

   - However, we still implement the complete pipeline of the OpenCV version.
 But we are only using it for **referencing visual performance**, and **only focusing on the speedup between OpenMP/MPI/CUDA and sequential version**.

 ### Plan for the Poster